aillieo/EasyEvent/README.md

 1. AddListener/Remove/RemoveListener

-Unlike C# events, when a callback function is added as a listener, the EasyEvent instance returns a Handle, which is intended to facilitate the removal of anonymous methods and lambda expressions.
+Unlike C# events, when a callback function is added as a listener, the EasyEvent instance returns a `Handle`, which is intended to facilitate the removal of anonymous methods and lambda expressions.

 ```C#
 // add listener